jergason/blorg/_posts/2019-07-16-deconstruct-conf-2019-recap.md

 published: true
 ---

 I just got back from [Deconstruct Conf](http://deconstructconf.com).
-It was fantastic!
+It was great!
 Deconstruct is a generalist software conference that focuses on fantastic speakers giving wonderful talks.
-I've also heard it described as TED talks for developers, or "that [Gary Bernhardt](https://twitter.com/garybernhardt)" conference.
+I've also heard it described as TED talks for developers, or "that [Gary Bernhardt](https://twitter.com/garybernhardt) conference”.
 It features wonderful speakers with both new and established voices, unlimited scholarships for under-represented folks or students, a gorgeous venue, no sponsorships, no swag, and a minimalist and bare-bones aesthetic.
 I could write a whole post on what I love about it as a conference organizer, but this one will focus on my experience as an attendee.
 I'll try to summarize a few moments and themes I really enjoyed.

 ### Games!

-[Ayla Myers](https://mobile.twitter.com/bridgs_dev) talked about her adventures in multiplayer game development, and the repeated struggles she had while trying to make it work.
+[Ayla Myers](https://mobile.twitter.com/bridgs_dev) talked about her adventures in multiplayer game development and the repeated struggles she had while trying to make it work.
 The content of the talk was great - the woes of trusting the client, dealing with lag and the struggles with client-side prediction.
 I've played games for quite a while but never really understood the reasons for strange behavior in laggy network conditions.
 She hand-made pixel art for her slides, which were gorgeous and full of character.
 I especially love the penguin jumping animation:

 ![four frames of a penguin jumping](/images/deconstruct-2019/ayla.jpg)